Skip to contents

 Model 2

 Before we add the second model to the ensemble, we need to decide on the prior distribution for the mean parameter.
-If pre-cognition were to exist, the effect would be small since all casinos would be bankrupted otherwise.
+If precognition were to exist, the effect would be small since all casinos would be bankrupted otherwise.
 The effect would also be positive, since any deviation from randomness could be characterized as an effect.
 Therefore, we decide to use a normal distribution with mean = 0.15, standard deviation 0.10, and truncated to the positive range.
 This sets the prior density around small effect sizes.
-To get a better grasp of the prior distribution, we visualize it using the plot()) function (the figure can be also created using the ggplot2 package by adding plot_type == "ggplot" argument).
+To get a better grasp of the prior distribution, we visualize it using the plot()) function (the figure can also be created using the ggplot2 package by adding plot_type = "ggplot" argument).

 plot(prior("normal", parameters = list(mean = .15, sd = .10), truncation = list(lower = 0)))

 We add the second model to the ensemble using the update.RoBMA() function.
-The function can also be used to many other purposes - updating settings, prior model weights, and refitting failed models.
-Here, we supply the fitted ensemble object and add an argument specifying the prior distributions of each components for the additional model.
-Since we want to add Model 2 - we set the prior for the \(\mu\) parameter to be treated as a prior belonging to the alternative hypothesis of the effect size component and the remaining priors treated as belonging to the alternative hypotheses.
+The function can also be used for many other purposes - updating settings, prior model weights, and refitting failed models.
+Here, we supply the fitted ensemble object and add an argument specifying the prior distributions of each component for the additional model.
+Since we want to add Model 2 - we set the prior for the μ\mu parameter to be treated as a prior belonging to the alternative hypothesis of the effect size component and the remaining priors treated as belonging to the null hypotheses.
 If we wanted, we could also specify prior_weights argument, to change the prior probability of the fitted model but we do not utilize this option here and keep the default value, which sets the prior weights for the new model to 1.
 (Note that the arguments for specifying prior distributions in update.RoBMA() function are prior_X - in singular, in comparison to RoBMA() function that uses priors_X in plural.)

 fit <- update(fit,